 Introduction

 PrimeStyle Virtual Try-On lets shoppers see themselves wearing any product — directly on your website.
-Our AI generates photorealistic results in 15-20 seconds.
-Two ways to integrate:
+Our AI generates photorealistic results in 15-20 seconds, plus AI-powered size recommendations.
+Three ways to integrate:

 Full control.
-Send a model photo and one or more garment images from your backend.
+Virtual try-on, AI sizing, and size guide extraction endpoints.
 Build your own UI, handle the flow however you want.

 How it works — API Mode